 Bees of all sorts are the chief pollinators of the world’s flowers.
 The flowers that attract bees reseed meadows and forests with progeny that build soil, feed grazing animals, and provide us – the humans – with much of the beauty we see in nature and the food we eat.

-From a practical, utilitarian perspective, we might wonder if we really need 20,000 kinds of bees.
+From 2020: Looking at things from a practical, but dysfunctional, utilitarian perspective, we might wonder if we really need 20,000 kinds of bees.
 Aren’t honey bees enough?
 They pollinate our foods – almonds and apples and so on – while many important foods (rice, wheat, corn) are wind-pollinated.
 Yet we have a vast array of bees that are not honey-makers.
 Some of the many ‘extra’ bee species are specialists.
 For example, the dogwood tree, genus Cornus, are kept alive in part by three rare species of miner bees, the Andrena.
 Take away the dogwood, with its bold early flash of spring brightness, and the Appalachians would be a more dreary place.
 In the years when I drove truck loads of honey bees from Florida to Saskatchewan, white and pink dogwoods and yellow forsythia were harbingers of the birth of a new year’s honey cycle.
 The irony is not lost on me – I carted millions of honey bees (which originated in Europe) from Florida’s orange trees (originally from southeast Asia) to prairie alfalfa (a native of the Middle East).
 Yet, during my 4,000-kilometre migration, one of the most beautiful sights was the blossoming native dogwood, sustained by a tiny native bee.

 We might dismiss the role of the other (approximately) 19,999 species of bees as long as we are keeping our favoured western honey bee functioning.
 But every species has a role to play in our ecology.
 The loss of a few kinds of bees (some species have recently gone extinct) may seem trivial.
 They may pass unmourned, except by the plants which relied on them for transferring their pollen, and the animals which survived off those plants.
 The interconnection of the web reminds me of the centuries-old proverb which begins, “For want of a nail, the shoe was lost; for want of a shoe, the horse was lost…” and continues until the entire kingdom was lost.